dogabayraktar/COVID19-Infection-on-Airline-Reviews/README.md

 # COVID19-Infection-on-Airline-Reviews
-# "How Covid-19 infected the reviews of KLM"
+# "How Covid-19 infected the reviews"
 # A study on the impact of Covid-19 infections on the AirBnb market in Amsterdam